yhiaali3/bitcointalk-script-FirFox/README.md

 # Info:
 - Open source: https://github.com/mrvuit/BitcointalkExtension
-- Can be installed on all browsers with Chromemui core: Chrome, Brave, Microsoft Edge...
-(I will try with Firefox in the future.)
+- Can be installed on all browsers with Firefox core .
 - Latest version: 2.5

 # Features: